 Additional Meal Deduction Facts

-Not Lavish or Extravagant Under the Circumstances: Here’s another IRS facts and circumstances definition.
-Make sure the meals are not over the top ridiculous and proportionate to the potential benefit received.
-A $300 meal with a prospect that might generate a single $75 sale might make an auditor smile as they scratch the deduction from your return.
-On the other hand, they might just as quickly nod if you can show the prospect generated $20,000 in business.
+Not Lavish or Extravagant Under the Circumstances: Make sure your business meals are not over the top ridiculous and are proportionate to the potential benefit received.
+A $300 meal with a prospect that might generate a single $75 sale might make an auditor shake their head and scratch the deduction from your return.
+On the other hand, they might just as quickly nod if you can show the meal helped generate $20,000 in business.

 Only Business Participant’s Meals Count: If there is not a business purpose for a meal attendee, their meal is not a business meal.
 For example, you meet with Rick to discuss a new listing, and he brings his daughter along because she has a dentist’s appointment.
 If you pay for Rick and his daughter’s meal, only Ricks is deductible.
 There is, however, an exception to this rule.
 If your guest brings their spouse (or children) and your wife (or kids) attend, everyone’s meals get expensed - provided their attendance is conducive to your business purpose.
 Just be sure to document your business purpose.